Thermopower probing emergent local moments in magic-angle twisted bilayer graphene: Introduction:

 Figure~\ref{Figure1}a illustrates the schematic of our thermopower measurement setup.
-The devices comprise of hBN-encapsulated twisted bilayer graphene on a $Si/SiO_2$ substrate.
-Further details are provided in supplementary information (SI-1).
+The devices comprise of hBN-encapsulated twisted bilayer graphene with $Si/SiO_2$ or graphite back-gated.
+Further details are provided in the supplementary information (SI-1 and Methods section).
 For the thermopower measurement, an isolated gold heater line, depicted in Figure~\ref{Figure1}a, is positioned parallel to one side of the stack.
-The thermoelectric voltage, $V_{Th}$ measurement employs a well-established $2\omega$ lock-in technique at $\omega = 7 Hz$~\cite{zuev2009thermoelectric,PhysRevB.80.081413,nam2010thermoelectric,wang2011enhanced,duan2016high,ghahari2016enhanced,mahapatra2020misorientation} in linear regime (see SI-2 for details), whereas we have employed Johnson noise thermometry\cite{paul2022interaction} to measure the temperature difference ($\Delta T$) to extract the thermopower (see SI-Fig. 5b).
-However, except low temperatures ($\leq 10 K$), we have only concentrated on the thermoelectric voltage, $V_{Th}$ and presented throughout the manuscript.
-We have carried out measurements on three devices: MATBLG ($1.05^\circ$), near MATBLG ($0.95^\circ$) and twisted double bilayer graphene (TDBLG $\sim 1.1^\circ$).
-The advantages of our geometry (Figure~\ref{Figure1}a, SI-Fig. 1) are discussed in SI-2, and further details can be found in our previous work~\cite{paul2022interaction,ghosh2023evidence}, where $V_{Th}$ is investigated at lower temperatures, specifically below $<10K$.
+The thermoelectric voltage, $V_{Th}$ measurement employs a well-established $2\omega$ lock-in technique at $\omega = 7 Hz$~\cite{zuev2009thermoelectric,PhysRevB.80.081413,nam2010thermoelectric,wang2011enhanced,duan2016high,ghahari2016enhanced,mahapatra2020misorientation} in linear regime (see SI-2), whereas we have employed Johnson noise thermometry\cite{paul2022interaction} to measure the temperature difference ($\Delta T$) to extract the thermopower (see SI-Fig. 5).
+However, except low temperatures ($<10 K$), we have only concentrated on the thermoelectric voltage, $V_{Th}$, since extracting \(\Delta T\) using noise thermometry is challenging at elevated temperatures due to high background equilibrium thermal noise.
+We have carried out measurements on four devices: MATBLG ($1.05^\circ$), near MATBLG ($0.95^\circ$), twisted double bilayer graphene (TDBLG $\sim 1.1^\circ$) with $SiO_2$ back-gated and $\sim 1.2^\circ$ TBLG with graphite back-gated.
+The advantages of our geometry (Figure~\ref{Figure1}a, SI-1) are discussed in SI-2, and further details can be found in our previous work~\cite{paul2022interaction,ghosh2023evidence}, where $V_{Th}$ is investigated at lower temperatures, specifically below $<10K$.